 Please note that the results of auto and cursor measurements in this mode will only be correct if the sensitivities of both channels are identical, otherwise the readout will show "CH1<>CH2".
-Automatic voltage measurements can not be performed in ADD mode.
-The readout will show "n/a" = not available.

 As the trigger signals are taken off the inputs and not from the added signal there is no true reference for the trigger point symbol, the symbol will thus be switched off in analog mode.
-However, the LEVEL A/B control (19) is active.
+However, the LEVEL A/B control [19] is active.
 In digital mode a trigger time symbol is displayed one line above the lowest graticule line to indicate the trigger time position along the signal and thus can only be moved horizontally.